ahm4d-312/Netcat-like-tool/Readme.md

 ---

-# File Transfer Protocol
+# File Uplaod (how the files is benig transfered)

 - Sender side
 	- The sender first builds a **fixed header** containing file metadata:
 	  1. Filename length (4 bytes)
 	  2. Filename
 	  3. File size (8 bytes)
 	- This header is sent to the receiver before any file data

 - Receiver side
 	- The receiver reads and parses the header to understand:
     1. What the file is called
     2. How large the file is
     3. How many bytes to expect

 - Using this information, the receiver prepares to safely receive the file
 - The sender then streams the actual file contents in **4096-byte chunks**